ckipp01/andaga/README.md

 After a full year of logging everything locally, I decided to split ándaga into two parts: [ándaga-core](https://github.com/ckipp01/andaga-core) which serves as the api and the ándaga-cli, which is this project.

-Currently, ándaga-cli has 3 commands:
+Currently, ándaga-cli has 5 commands:

   `andaga categories` used for displaying a list of used categories `andaga log`  used for logging new entries
-  `andaga recall` used for recalling old log entries `andaga projects` used for getting a list of projects that have been logged
+  `andaga recall` used for recalling old log entries `andaga projects` used for getting a list of projects that have been logged `andaga tags` used for getting a list of tags that have been used